13 Best SaaS Customer Retention Strategies (2023)

 11. Build communities around your product

-A product-focused community allows power users to share their experiences with other users, learn about features and benefits they may have missed, and help other users troubleshoot problems, too.
-In the process, communities help power users become more invested in your product and brand and thus make them likely to stay with your brand.
+A product-focused community allows power users to share their experiences with other users, learn about features and benefits they may have missed, and help other users troubleshoot problems.
+In the process, communities help power users become more invested in your product and brand and make them more likely to stay with your brand.

 - Host virtual and in-person events and conferences